Bringing the Romans back to Birdoswald

 Explore a new exhibition with lots of fun for families and head out on a quest to discover the fort.
 Grab lunch in the new café or take time out in the family room.

-March like a Roman soldier through a four meter high gatehouse, created by our talented artist and team, to find the new exhibition.
-Big and little kids alike will be able to get creative with bricks to discover how Hadrian's Wall was built, and find out all about the people who lived and worked here during the Roman era.
+March like a Roman soldier through four meter high gatehouse, created by our talented artist and team, to find the new exhibition.
+Get hands-on to discover how and why the Wall was built, and find out all about the people who lived and worked here during the Roman era.

-A quest with life-sized characters, replica Roman games and fascinating facts will lead you from the exhibition as you head out to see the real fort for yourself.
+A quest with replica Roman games and fascinating facts will lead you from the exhibition as you head out to see the real fort for yourself.
 You'll explore and find out more about the Commander's House, the barracks and the watch tower along the way.

 Fantastic new facilities

-The Romans were always at the cutting edge of engineering and design so, in true Roman style, we're revamping our visitor centre with a new café and shop which will be accessible to walkers and passers-by.
+The Romans were always at the cutting edge of engineering and design so, in true Roman style, we've revamped our visitor centre with new facilities.

-You'll be able to treat yourself in the new shop, knowing that the support from your souvenir goes straight into conserving English Heritage sites, like Birdoswald, for future generations to enjoy.
+Take a break in the family room or treat yourself in the shop.
+The support from your souvenir goes straight into conserving places like Birdoswald Roman Fort for future generations to enjoy.